How to lose weight

 - No two weight-loss journeys are the same, but will likely include plateaus in both weight loss and motivation (that’s totally normal!).

-- Physical activity isn’t as effective for triggering weight loss as dietary changes, but it still has an important role to play—and on WW, you get rewarded for it—so don’t ignore it.
+- Physical activity isn’t as effective for triggering weight loss as dietary changes, but it still has an important role to play—and on WeightWatchers, you get rewarded for it—so don’t ignore it.

 - While you can’t spot reduce belly fat, a healthy weight-loss program will support overall weight loss.
 And wherever you lose weight from, you’ll enjoy health benefits, as a result.